On singularity properties of convolutions of algebraic morphisms -- the general case (with an appendix joint with Gady Kozma): Introduction

 \subsection{Acknowledgements}

 We thank Raf Cluckers, Ehud Hrushovski, Moshe Kamenski, Gady Kozma and Dan Mikulincer for useful conversations.
 We thank Shai Shechter for both useful conversations and for reading a preliminary version of this paper.
+We also thank the anonymous referee for valuable comments and remarks.
 A large part of this work was carried out while visiting Nir Avni at the mathematics department at Northwestern University, we thank them and Nir for their hospitality.
 We also wish to thank Nir for many helpful discussions, and for raising the question this paper answers together with Rami Aizenbud.
 Finally, it is a pleasure to thank our advisor Rami Aizenbud for numerous useful conversation, for his guidance, and for suggesting this question together with Nir.

 Both authors where partially supported by ISF grant 687/13, BSF grant 2012247 and a Minerva foundation grant.